ZachBray/simple-binary-encoding-wiki/Sbe-Tool-Guide.md

 The SBE tool is a command line utility that can be used to generate codecs and validate message declaration schemas.
-The tool is written in Java and can run as a executable JAR file.
+The tool is written in Java and can run as an executable JAR file, e.g:

     java -jar sbe.jar <message-declarations-file.xml>

-The tool will accept options using the system property option format as follows.
+The tool will accept options using the system property option format as follows:

     java -jar sbe.jar -Doption=value <message-declarations-file.xml>